mantidproject/dockerfiles/Windows/jenkins-node/readme.md

 ### Restart the container and bring back online

-4. On your local machine, connect to the VM hosting the node in question using the instructions outlined [previously](##-connect-to-the-windows-cloud-virtual-machine).
+1. On your local machine, [connect to the VM hosting the node in question using the instructions outlined](##-connect-to-the-windows-cloud-virtual-machine).
-5. Open `powershell` in administrator mode.
+2. Open `powershell` in administrator mode.
-6. Stop the container: `docker stop <cloud node name>`.
+3. Stop the container: `docker stop <cloud node name>`.
-7. Remove the container: `docker rm <cloud node name>`.
+4. Remove the container: `docker rm <cloud node name>`.
-8. Run the container:
+5. Run the container:
    ```sh
    docker run -d --name <cloud node name> --storage-opt "size=250GB" --restart on-failure:3 <docker image name> -Url https://builds.mantidproject.org -Secret <jenkins secret> -WorkDir C:/jenkins_workdir -Name <cloud node name>
    ```

-9. Confirm that the container has been created and is listed as running using `docker container ps -a`.
+6. Confirm that the container has been created and is listed as running using `docker container ps -a`.
-10. On the `Jenkins` web UI, refresh the page and ensure that `Agent is connected` is displayed.
+7. On the `Jenkins` web UI, refresh the page and ensure that `Agent is connected` is displayed.
 Click `Bring this node back online`.

 ## Upon continued failure

 If a cloud windows Jenkins node continues to fail having been rerun, the issue may be with the VM which is hosting it.
 To restart this VM:

-1. Bring the node offline as detailed [previously](###-bring-the-node-offline).
+1. Bring the node offline as detailed in the above [section](###-bring-the-node-offline).
-2. On your local machine, connect to the VM hosting the node in question using the instructions outlined [previously](##-connect-to-the-windows-cloud-virtual-machine).
+2. On your local machine, [connect to the VM hosting the node in question](##-connect-to-the-windows-cloud-virtual-machine).
 3. Using the start menu, simply click the power symbol and select `Restart`.
-4. After a short period, [restart the container and bring back online](###-restart-the-container-and-bring-back-online)
+4. After a short period, [restart the container and bring it back online](###-restart-the-container-and-bring-back-online)

 ## Upon failure to restart